KlodCripta/Cleaner-Advanced/README.md

 sudo pacman -U /home/UserName/Scaricati/cleaner-advanced-1.0.0-1-any.pkg.tar.zst

+Here is a short video guide on using and installing the software: https://youtu.be/d4PgerAl1qI

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.